Why Bank Holidays Are Great Opportunities for Smart Forex Traders + A Simple Strategy to Use

 When institutions are inactive:

-Volume decreases significantly
+Volume decreases significantly.

-Volatility slows down, making trends easier to follow
+Volatility slows down, making trends easier to follow.

-Majority retail sentiment has more influence
+Majority retail sentiment has more influence.

-👉 Here’s the key insight:If most retail traders are buying, and there’s no institutional money to do the opposite (to sell into that buying pressure), the market will often follow the crowd.
+👉 Here’s the key insight: If most retail traders are buying, and there’s no institutional money to do the opposite (like selling into that buying pressure), the market will often follow the crowd.

 Likewise, if the majority is selling, price may continue downward until liquidity dries out or institutions return.